-Given the challenges we continued to face this year as we welcomed students back on campus, our implemented actions have been mostly effective in making progress toward our goal of "All students develop the cognitive skills, content knowledge, habits of success, and sense of purpose necessary to graduate from a four-year college and to be thoughtful, contributing members of society."
-The vast majority of our class of 2021 graduates have gone on to enroll in 4-year college, and students in all grade levels made significant academic and personal growth.
+Our implemented actions have been mostly effective in making progress toward our goal of "All students develop the cognitive skills, content knowledge, habits of success, and sense of purpose necessary to graduate from a four-year college and to be thoughtful, contributing

-This was an incredibly challenging year in teacher retention and teacher vacancies across the state due to COVID-19, but we continued to attract and maintain a high quality teaching faculty throughout the year.
+The two areas that continue to be a growth area for Summit are in teacher retention and teacher vacancies, but we continued to attract and maintain a high quality teaching faculty throughout the year.

-As students returned fully in-person this year, we assessed students regularly on Common Core-aligned Cognitive Skills, Math Concepts, and Content Knowledge; delivered our Summit Reads literacy intervention and Summit Solves numeracy interventions for students who needed them.
-The implementation of our intervention actions were effective as demonstrated by 100% of students on track for college and career readiness in English and 98% of students on track for college and career readiness in Math.
+We continue to assess students regularly on Common Core-aligned Cognitive Skills, Math Concepts, and Content Knowledge; delivered our Summit Reads literacy intervention and Summit Solves numeracy interventions for students who needed them.
+The implementation of our intervention actions were effective as demonstrated by: 45% of students on track for college and career readiness in English and 58% of students on track for college and career readiness in English and 58% of students on track for college and career readiness in Math.

-Teachers continued to receive regular coaching and deep PD, including specific PD on how to support students as we welcomed them back on campus after 18 months of virtual learning and promoted continued development of Habits of Success.
+Teachers continued to receive regular coaching and deep PD, including specific PD on how to support students not only academically, but socially and emotionally as well to promote continued development of Habits of Success.

-Our college support program, inclusive of the excellent work from our mentors, Director of Dean of Students, and the Director of College Readiness, continue to be extremely effective as our class of 2021 had a 95.9% graduation rate and 97.1% of students were admitted to a 4-year college.
+Our college support program, inclusive of the excellent work from our mentors, Director of Dean of Students, and the Director of College Readiness, continue to be extremely effective as our class of 2022 had a: 100% graduation rate and 83% of students were admitted to a 4-year college.